 8. Work with streamers and influencers

-Streamers and influencers can play a significant role in boosting your game’s visibility during Steam Next Fest:
+Streamers and influencers can play a significant role in amplifying your Steam Next Fest marketing efforts

 Identify the right influencers